 New vs. Sold Listings

-There were 1,958 new listings submitted to our MLS last month.
-That was a 11.5% increase from the previous year.
-There were 1,566 homes sold last month, a 3.6% increase year-over-year.
+There were 1,713 new listings submitted to our MLS last month.
+That was 9.6% less than the previous year.
+There were 1,201 homes sold last month, a 17.2% decrease year-over-year.

 Inventory of Homes

-There were only 2,604 active real estate listings in Greenville last month.
-There were 1,649 active listings last year in May.
-That’s a 57.9% increase in available homes for sale in one year.
+There were only 3,601 active real estate listings in Greenville last month.
+There were 1,599 active listings last year in April.
+That’s a 125.2% increase in available homes for sale from the same time a year ago.

 Days on Market

-The average days-on-the-market for homes listed in May 2022 was 20 days.
-That’s a 33.3% drop from the same time last year.
+The average days on the market for homes listed in April 2023 was 54 days.
+That’s 125% longer than the same time period last year.

 Price Trend in Greenville Real Estate Market